Fightly (SFT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fightly Historical Price

-According to the latest data gathered on Fightly live price page, the current price of Fightly is 0.00003387USD.
-The circulating supply of Fightly(SFT) is 695.01M SFT , giving it a market capitalization of $23.54K.
+According to the latest data gathered on Fightly live price page, the current price of Fightly is 0USD.
+The circulating supply of Fightly(SFT) is 695.01M SFT , giving it a market capitalization of $17.95K.

 The Fightly Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SFT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.